[AD – Contains gifted items]

 1 – Bamboo Toothbrush

 You’ve probably been seeing bamboo toothbrushes all over Instagram this last year and this dental ‘detox’ set from The White Teeth Box is a really good start for any bathroom!
 It’s £15 with free delivery and comes well packed in a plastic free box, completely planet friendly, vegan and cruelty free.
 No more plastic toothbrushes going to landfill, and no more toothpaste tubes or those disposable plastic floss picks my dentist is always banging on about either.
 These alternatives are 100% bio-degradable and use naturally antibacterial materials as well.
 The toothpaste-alternative of activated charcoal powder (well known for its teeth whitening properties!) comes in a little glass jar that you simply dip your wetted brush in to use, the powder will coat the brush and then you can brush as normal.
 It’s very strange the first time, looking into the mirror with a jet black smile like an extra from Breaking Bad but charcoal has loads of benefits and although a little messy, is completely ingestible (have you ever accidentally swallowed toothpaste or mouthwash before?
 I can tell you it’s not great.)
 The kit also includes a tongue scraper and if you read up on the amount of bacteria just a few simple scrapes in the morning will get rid of, you will want to start scraping immediately!
 The floss picks are made from bamboo fibre instead of nylon because, whilst nylon is great for getting in between your teeth, you’ll probably notice it’s really quite harsh on our poor gums.
 These are a much more gentle product and because they are infused with activated charcoal they help to actually clean in between the teeth as well as just picking out your leftovers, so don’t go hacking away at your teeth with them as they’re likely to snap.
-They have also added floss to their product line which they also gifted me to try out and it’s super refreshing and doesn’t feel as spindly and gross as normal cheap floss, so you can choose between that or the picks when you order…Keep your eyes peeled on my Instagram, as I’m going to be giving one of these sets away this week!
+They have also added floss to their product line which they also gifted me to try out and it’s super refreshing and doesn’t feel as spindly and gross as normal cheap floss, so you can choose between that or the picks when you order.

 2 – Cotton Buds